-Numbers of mee etings of full Board Risk and Audit Committee
+Numbers of mee Numbers of meetings of full Board

 Held Attended Held Attended

-J Ellice-Flint 11 11
+J Ellice-Flint 10 10

-J Phillips 11 11
+J Phillips 10 10

-R Cameron 11 11 3 3
+R Cameron 10 9 3 3

-K Johnson 11 11 3 3
+K Johnson 10 10 3 3

-\ Not a member of the relevant Committee.
+^{} Not a member of the relevant Committee.

 The Nomination and Environmental Committee functions are currently handled by the full Board of Directors.
-This is considered appropriate at the current stage of the Company's development but will be reviewed from time to time.
+This is considered appropriate at the current stage of the Group's development but will be reviewed from time to time.